vhcd/vhcd.github.io/_posts/2021-05-13-scenario-variants.md

 ---
-published: false
+published: true
 title: Scenario Variants
 ---
 The basis of a driving simulation experiment is the [scenario](/scenarios).
 But quite often, an experiment requires not one but multiple scenarios.
 And most often, those multiple scenarios can be described as some kinds of *variants* from one another.
 How do we structure our experiment around this *variant* concept?

 # What's a variant?

-Before getting into, I'll first mention that this subject is closely related the [Design of experiments](https://en.wikipedia.org/wiki/Design_of_experiments), including all of its problematics (e.g. *learning effect*).
+Before getting into it, I'll first mention that this subject is closely related the [Design of experiments](https://en.wikipedia.org/wiki/Design_of_experiments), including all of its problematics (e.g. *learning effect*).
 As this is a tech blog, I won't cover any of those aspects.

 To get better insights into driver's behavior, one way is to immerse them in not just one situation, but multiple *variants* of that kind of situation, and study how their behavior varies based on the situation differences.